iv3ptun3/GEM_garfield/README.md

-Written by Hyunmin Yang, HANUL, Korea University.
+Written by Hyunmin Yang & Haein Lee, HANUL, Korea University.
-Updated by Haein Lee, HANUL, Korea University.
+Updated by HeeJeong BYEON, HNP, Kyungpook National University

 This program simulates TPC(Time Projection Chamber) with tripple GEMs.
 Interation between charged particles and gas medium will be simulated with Geant4.
 Drift and multiplication of electrons ionized by charged particle will be simulated with Garfield++.

 # Environment
-Ubuntu or MacOs(maybe?).
+Ubuntu or MacOs.

 # Prerequisites
 - ROOT version 6